 - This card also includes a low annual fee for a travel card, a welcome offer and the ability to boost rewards earnings through Bank of America Preferred Rewards membership.

 - You'll also get other convenient travel benefits like travel-related statement credits, travel insurance and no foreign transaction fees.

 The Bank of America® Premium Rewards® credit card technically falls under the travel category, but cardholders also have the option of redeeming their points for cash back or gift cards — with the same redemption value for travel rewards.
-While this card may not have notoriety in the travel card world like other options, such as the Chase Sapphire Reserve®, it may still be an option worth considering.
+With all of the travel industry changes over the last few years, this card’s redemption flexibility has become one of its greatest attractions.

 Flexible redemption options

 While you earn 2X points for travel and dining purchases, and 1.5X points on everything else, you can redeem your rewards points in several ways.
 Cardholders can redeem their points for travel booked through the Bank of America Travel Center, gift cards, statement credits or deposits into eligible Bank of America or Merrill accounts.
 What makes this ideal is that each redemption option has the same value — 1 cent per point.

 Some travel credit cards boost your rewards when you redeem your points through a card’s travel portal.
 This card doesn’t offer that point-boosting perk, but that doesn’t mean it isn’t a good rewards card option for some.

 “I used some [points] for cash back around Christmastime to have more flexibility with gifts,” says Guss.
 “Since the start of 2022, I’ve just been accumulating the points… […] [I]n the summertime, I’ll be glad I have those points.”

 The card’s current welcome offer is 60,000 online bonus points after spending $4,000 on purchases in the first 90 days of account opening (worth about $600).